FYI: There are two posts up on the blog today. Because I didn’t get around to publishing ’em on Sunday, here are this week’s Recent Finds. :)

 It doesn’t matter what job or position in life a person has.
 Everyone should be treated kindly and like they’re the most important person in the world.
 You’ll come in contact with tons of different people on a daily basis.
 Treat each one how you’d like to be treated.
 Smile.
 Make conversation.
 Ask questions.
 Don’t judge a book by its cover, and practice acceptance and tolerance.

-Avoid make irrevocable decisions when hungry, tired or cold
+Avoid making irrevocable decisions when hungry, tired or cold

 When you’re upset, eat a cookie, take a nap, or put on a sweater.
 When you get it together, then start to think about what to do to make things better.
 Everything seems worse than it really is when you’re hungry, tired or cold.